Yinhao-c/CyhTabs/README.md

 2. Click **Load Temporary Add-on** and choose the extension folder's `manifest.json`.
 3. The add-on is loaded temporarily — it will be removed on restart.
 For long-term distribution, publish a signed XPI via AMO. 🔐

-**AMO submission notes**
-- Provide a clear permission justification and a privacy statement if your extension reads or stores user data.
-- Include screenshots and the required metadata.
-Respond promptly to reviewer requests. ⏱️

 ---